 The GVPD active shooter response resource provides guidance to individuals who may be caught in an active shooter situation, and discusses how to react when law enforcement responds.

 GVSU is committed to being a safe and healthy environment for all.
 This includes students, faculty, staff, and campus visitors, especially those who are minors.
-As a public university open to everyone, the University welcomes children and teenagers on our campuses for a variety of programs and activities planned by the University or by outside organizations.
-In all situations, adults are expected to be positive role models for minors, acting in a respectful and responsible manner consistent with the mission and values of the University.
-To promote this vision, the University publishes and enforces policies, procedures, and guidelines that have the goal of promoting health, safety, and security for minors on our campuses.
-P.C.
-9.8 Minors on Campus Policy guides University requirements and expectations for minors on campus.
+As a public university open to everyone, the university welcomes children and teenagers on our campuses for a variety of programs and activities planned by the university or by outside organizations.
+In all situations, adults are expected to be positive role models for minors, acting in a respectful and responsible manner consistent with the mission and values of the university.
+To promote this vision, the university publishes and enforces policies, procedures, guidelines, and resources that have the goal of promoting health, safety, and security for minors on our campuses.

 Whenever an emergency occurs that affects the university community, gvsu.edu/emergency will be updated with the most current and confirmed information.
 This website also provides additional information for assistance during an emergency.